nloyfer/wgbs_tools/tutorial/README.md

 ```

 To keep things compact, we consider a small region of ~4Kb, covering 100 CpG sites.
-`convert` command translates genomic loci to CpG-index range and vice verca.
+`convert` command translates genomic loci to CpG-index range and vice versa.
 It also prints genomic annotations, when available (currently only hg19).
 ```bash
 $ region=chr3:119527929-119531943
 $ wgbstools convert -r $region